Intracto/buildozer/README.md

 ## Concat

-If you want to combine multiple `.js` files into one file, you can drop the files in `js/concat` and buildozer will combine them all into a single `all.js` file.
+If you want to combine multiple `.js` files into one file, you can drop the files in `js/concat` and buildozer output a single `all.js` file.
 The files themselves are also compiled to the destination folder for whenever they need to be used stand alone.

 ## SVG sprites

-You can combine the `<svg>`s you use into one sprite.
+You can combine multiple `<svg>`s you use into one sprite.
 Just drop the files in the `img/sprite` folder and the sprite will be generated as `dest/img/sprite/sprite.svg`.

 ## Browser sync